marlageha/dataredux/esi/ESI_README.txt

     and signal-to-noise to directories in Final/.
     >> esi.esi_compress()

 TODO: Tarball instead of making all the directories?
+Try

+if not os.path.exists(directory):
+    os.makedirs(directory)